-Families can go to www.militarychildcare.com to start the request for care process or visit their local Parent Central Services Office to get started.
+Families may request full time, part time or part-day pre-school care by going to www.militarychildcare.com to start the process or visit their local Parent Central Services Office.

 Because of the high demand for childcare, it is not unusual for Families to be placed on a waiting list.
 Waiting lists are established when the spaces for a child's age group are filled and there are no additional spaces to offer.
 When a space becomes available, patrons are offered a viable space.
 A viable space is defined as any opening within the CYS delivery system to include Child Development Centers, Family Child Care Homes, or School Age Centers.
 When a space is offered, parents/guardians have 48 hours to accept or decline the space.
-If no space is available in a CYS program, a statement of non-availability may be issued for enrollment in an eligible program off-post with Army Fee Assistance paying a portion of the cost.
+If space is not available in a CYS program, eligible patron may request a statement of non-availability for enrollment in an eligible off-post program with Army Fee Assistance paying a portion of the cost.